Itsbijoshuman/Petpals-React-Native-Mobile-/README.md

 # Petpals-React-Native-Mobile
-A React-Native based petadoption and gigworker connection hybrid app
+A React-Native based pet adoption and gigworker connection hybrid app

 Features:
 Tinder Like Interface (Swipe) to adopt a pet